ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 2. Click on `Assignee` but at the botton of the page

-3. Remove current assignee and select the user `xxx_SRM Data Owner`
+3. Remove current assignee and select the user `xxx_Data Owner`

 4. Click `Yes`